How much should you pay for a new website in 2020/21?

 Here’s one of those options to choose from…

-Location-based website agencies get rid of all the steps in between wanting a new website and having a new website.
+Location-based website agencies bridge the gap between wanting a new website and having a new website.
 If they’re really good, you may only need a couple of meetings with the agency.

 The downside of hiring a specialized website agency can sometimes be the expense.
 (You’re paying for all the people involved, after all!)
 The graphic designers, the developers, the project manager, their office, their marketing team, their equipment, their insurance, etc.